MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/query-json-columns-elastic-tables.md

 ## Set Json column data

-This example creates a row in `contoso_SensorData` elastic table with JSON values in the `contoso_Value` column.
+This example creates a row in `contoso_SensorData` elastic table with JSON data in the `contoso_energyconsumption` column.

 #### [SDK for .NET](#tab/sdk)